-Mountain Bike Helmets
+Mountain Bike Helmet Categories

 Half-Shell Mountain Bike Helmets

 Half-shell mountain bike helmets are appropriate for the vast majority of mountain bike riders.
 It's one of the most versatile styles of helmets and works for road biking, commuting, lapping the pump track, and trail riding.
 Half-shell mountain bike helmets are similar in many ways to road bike helmets, although modern models typically have a visor and more coverage than their road-oriented counterparts.
 The best half-shells these days have extended coverage for the sides and back of the head, a versatile range of fit, a rotational impact protection system, and an adjustable visor.
-We evaluate the helmets in our review based on several criteria, including protection, comfort, adjustments, ventilation, weight, and features.
+We evaluate the helmets in our review based on several criteria, including impact testing, comfort, ventilation, useability, and features.

-Protection
+Protection and Certifications

 Each of these new rotational impact systems is aimed at reducing the g-forces applied to your head in an impact, but they all approach it in a slightly different way.
-MIPS uses a plastic shell on the interior of the EPS foam that can slip and rotate within the helmet on impact.
+Mips uses a plastic shell on the interior of the EPS foam that can slip and rotate within the helmet on impact.
 Other systems like 100%'s Smartshock, Kali's LDL, Leatt's 360 Turbine, POC's Spin, and 6D's ODS use shock-absorbing inserts in the helmet that tout both impact absorption and leeway for rotation on indirect impacts.
 Even among these systems, however, there are varied approaches.
 6D's system is quite unique in that the shock-absorbing inserts sit between two separate EPS shells while all the others feature inserts between the EPS shell and the helmet's interior padding.
 Beyond these systems, Bontrager's WaveCel is a layer of a porous, cellular structure that they claim works like a crumple zone to absorb forces from direct impacts and work like a slip-plane in an oblique or rotational impact.

 Proper Fit